kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 5. **Deterministic Multi-BindingPolicy Handling**

    * Conflicting policies fall back to **conservative defaults** (`min()` for numeric, AND for negative conditions, OR for positive conditions).
-   * `.status.kubestellar/policyBreakdown` records contributing policies and modes for observability.

 ---